-All undergraduate students at Michigan State are required to have a computer that can connect to the Internet using a high speed connection.
+All undergraduate students at Michigan State are required to have a computer that can connect to the Internet.

 All students should check with their prospective major college and department to see if they have specific computer requirements.
 For example, some programs require that all of their students have a laptop computer.
 Others make strong recommendations about computers using particular operating systems.

 If there are no specific computer requirements for the student’s program of studies:

 - MSU requires a laptop or desktop computer, though recommends students consider bringing a laptop they can take with them to class or to study.

 - The computer may be any brand, running any operating system.
 Students will want to be sure the computer can run software they will use for homework (e.g., office applications).

 - The computer must be able to connect to MSU's campus network and the Internet using Wi-Fi or a high-speed Ethernet connection.
 Computers should have an Ethernet cable and wireless card.
 The MSU wireless network supports all current wireless communication protocols (802.11a, b, g, and n).